Introduction

 +--------------------------------------+---------------+-----------+------+--------------------------------------------+

-For creating a persistent storage with a size of 8 GB and named
+To create a persistent storage with a size of 8 GB and named

 *MY_VOLUME_NAME*, use the following command: